jcraigk/phishin/README.md

 ![Phish.in Logo](https://i.imgur.com/Zmj586L.jpg)

-Phish.in is an open source archive of live audio recordings of the improvisational rock band Phish.
+Phish.in is an open source archive of live Phish audience recordings.

 Ruby on Rails and PostgreSQL are used on the server side.
 There's a web frontend (http://phish.in) and a public REST-ish API (http://phish.in/api-docs).
-The web frontend utilizes soundmanager2 as the audio playback engine.
+The web frontend uses soundmanager2 as the audio playback engine.

-All audio is currently in MP3 format; more formats may be made available at a later time.
-Files are currently served directly from the web server and cached via CloudFlare CDN.
+All audio is provided in MP3 format; more formats and sources may be made available at a later time.
+Files are served directly from the web server and cached via CloudFlare CDN.

 Join the [Discord](https://discord.gg/KZWFsNN) to discuss content and development.